 After conception, the fertilized egg (now called the blastocyst) needs to find a way to use mom's nutrients.
 It meanders to the end of your Fallopian tube and enters your uterus searching for the uterine wall.
 This trip is the most dangerous trip any human being ever takes, because if the blastocyst does not implant successfully within 7 days of conception, the uterine lining will shed and you'll never even know you were pregnant.
 If it does, the placenta will begin to form at the point of attachment.
 Generally, the placenta starts to develop about a week after conception.

-- Q What is responsible for the earliest fetal movements?
+- Q What is fetal programming?

 - Q What hormones does the placenta make or secrete?